Essential Django packages ❤️

 django-compressor

-Compress JavaScript or CSS for production with hashed filenames (which breaks the long-term cache when used with whitenoise).
+Compress JavaScript or CSS in production with hashed filenames (which breaks the long-term cache when used with whitenoise).
 There are a lot of settings, but I just copy and paste the same configuration into every project now and it works perfectly.
 Pair it with django-libsass to support SASS files without an extra build step.

 django-widget-tweaks